tamsky/rhodecode-enterprise-ce/docs/admin/indexing.rst

 .. important::

    You need to have |RCT| installed, see :ref:`install-tools`.
 Since |RCE|
-   3.5.0 they are installed by default.
+   3.5.0 they are installed by default and available with community/enterprise installations.

 To set up indexing, use the following steps: